marcoalopez/GrainSizeTools/DOCS/_first_steps.md

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/Jupyter_lab.png?raw=true)

 *Figure 2.
-The Jupyter Lab development environment, a browser-based notebook that allows creating documents that may contain live code, equations (using Latex), visualizations and narrative text*.
+The JupyterLab development environment, a browser-based notebook that allows creating documents that may contain live code, equations (using Latex), visualizations and narrative text*.

 In Spyder, open the ``GrainSizeTools_script.py`` file using ```File>Open``` and then run the script clicking on the "play" green icon in the toolbar (or go to ```Run>Run file``` in the menu bar).
 After running, the following text will appear in the console: